nadjek01/TakeHome/README.txt

-The code submitted is a portion of a collaborative project for my Machine Structures and Assembly Language Class.
+The code submitted is a portion of a collaborative project for my Machine Structures and Assembly Language Class that I had a heavy hand in implementing.
 The main purpose of this project was to explore and demonstrate the effects of data locality and memory access patterns (row-major, column-major, and block-major traversal methods) on program performance.
 Specifically, it aimed to illustrate how cache efficiency impacts execution time when manipulating two-dimensional image data through rotations and flips.